dzapataHDI/nomemory/The-MockNeat-Class.md

 ### `domains()`

-This method is used to generate domains for URLs.
+This method is used to generate domains suffixes for URLs.

-There are two types of domains that can be generated:
+There are two types of domain suffixes that can be generated:
-- `DomainSuffixType.ALL` - This contains an exhaustive of possible domains;
+- `DomainSuffixType.ALL` - This contains an exhaustive list of domain suffixes;
-- `DomainSuffixType.POPULAR` - This is a shorter list of domains, containing only the most popular: "com", "net", "org", etc. If not type is specified this is picked by default.
+- `DomainSuffixType.POPULAR` - This is a shorter list of domain suffixes (the most popular ones): "com", "net", "org", etc. If not type is specified this is picked by default.

-Example to generate a domain `String`:
+Example for generating a domain suffix `String`:

 ```java
 String domain = mock.domains().val();
 // Possible Output: "io"
 ```

-Example to generate a domain `String` giving the type:
+Example for generating a domain suffix `String` giving the type:
 ```java
 String all = mock.domains().type(ALL).val();
 // Possible Output: "analytics"